-As of December 31, 2022, 80% of our residential apartment homes were located in the Washington, DC metro region and 20% of our residential apartment homes were located in the Atlanta, Georgia metro region.
-While we are implementing a strategy of continued expansion into the Sunbelt region, our current concentration in just two geographic markets may expose us to a greater amount of market dependent risk than if we were more geographically diverse.
+As of December 31, 2024, approximately 75% of our residential apartment homes were located in the Washington, DC metro region and 25% of our residential apartment homes were located in the Atlanta, Georgia metro region.
+While we intend to continue expansion of our platform in the Sunbelt region, our current concentration in just two geographic metro regions may expose us to a greater amount of marketdependent risk than if we were more geographically diverse.
 Our performance could be adversely affected by the economic conditions in, and other factors relating to, these two geographic areas, including zoning and other regulatory conditions, competition for residents and supply and demand for apartment in these regions, as well as unemployment and job growth.
-Additionally, in the Washington, DC metro region, general economic conditions and local real estate conditions are dependent upon various industries that are predominant in the area (such as government and professional/business services).
+Additionally, in the Washington, DC and Atlanta metro regions, general economic conditions and local real estate conditions are dependent upon various industries that are predominant in the area (such as, in Washington, D.C., government and professional/business services).
 A downturn in one or more of these industries may have a particularly strong effect on the economic climate of the region.
-Additionally, we are susceptible to adverse developments in the Washington, D.C. regulatory environment, such as increases in real estate and other taxes, the costs of complying with governmental regulations or increased regulations and actual or threatened reductions in federal government spending and/or changes to the timing of government spending, as has occurred during federal government shutdowns.
-To the extent that these markets become less desirable to operate in, our results of operations could be more negatively impacted than if we were more diversified within our markets.
-In the event of negative economic and/or regulatory changes in the regions in which we operate, we may experience a negative impact to our profitability and may be limited in our ability to meet our financial obligations when due and/or make distributions to our shareholders.
+We are also susceptible to adverse developments in the regulatory environment of any of the markets in which we operate, particularly Washington, D.C., such as increases in real estate and other taxes, the costs of complying with governmental regulations or increased regulations, including zoning and tax laws, and actual or threatened reductions in government operations and/or spending potentially driven by actions, decisions or initiatives of the federal government (including the advisory committee, Department of Government Efficiency) and/or changes to the timing of government spending, as has occurred during federal government shutdowns.
+To the extent that these markets become less desirable to operate in, our results of operations could be more negatively impacted than if we were more geographically diversified.
+In the event of negative economic and/or regulatory changes in the regions in which we operate, we may experience a negative impact to our financial condition and results of operations.